Coursegen/cosi165a-f2014/content/content/incubator/01_pilot_project.md

 A presentation/discussion covering all the elements of the lean startup process including:

 1. Vision (revised): Describe your product or service, in one tweet and then in a paragraph.
-1. Hypotheses: is it a customer, problem or solution hypothesis?
+1. Hypotheses: is it a customer, problem, solution and other hypotheses?
 Any leap of faith?
 Which ones would you, did you or should you test first?
+Prioritize.
 1. Building: Getting out of the building.
 Which hypotheses did you validate, what tools did you use, what were the results?
+Which ones would you still like to validate?
-1. MVP: MVP What MVP did you create or would you create.
+1. MVP: What MVP(s) did you create or would you create.
 How did you or would you use it to validate the hypotheses?
 1. Pivots: What pivots do you anticipate and why?
 How would you handle them?
 1. Conclusion: Do you think this product would work?
 Could it make money?
 Would you invest in it?